vegabook/genstage_test/readme.md

-This is a copy of the lib directory of the genstage_test product related to stack overflow question:A
+This is a copy of the lib directory of the genstage_test project related to stack overflow question:

 https://stackoverflow.com/questions/52968929/runtime-dynamic-compute-graph-using-elixir-genstage